Hearts and towers in stable infinity-categories: Semi-orthogonal decompositions.

-We can now precisely relate semiorthogonal decompositions in a stable $\infty$-category $\C$ to $\Delta_{k-1}$-families of $t$-structures on $\C$.
-The only thing we still need is the following definition, which is an immediate adaptation to the stable $\infty$-context of the classical definition given for triangulated categories (see, e.g., \cite{BO, Kuz} ). \begin{df} Let $\C$ be an $\infty$-stable category.
-A \emph{semiorthogonal decomposition} with $k$ classes on $\C$ is the datum of $k+1$ $\infty$-stable subcategories $\mathbf{A}_1$, $\mathbf{A}_2$,\dots, $\mathbf{A}_{k+1}$ of $\C$ such that \begin{enumerate} \item one has $\mathbf{A}_i\subseteq \mathbf{A}_j^\perp$ for $i<j$ (semiorthogonality); \item for any object $Y$ in $\C$ there exists a unique $\{\mathbf{A}_i\}$-weaved Postnikow tower, i.e., a factorization of the initial morphism $0\to Y$ as
+We can now precisely relate semi-orthogonal decompositions in a stable $\infty$-category $\C$ to $\ordered{k}$-slicings of $\C$.
+The only thing we still need is the following definition, which is an immediate adaptation to the stable setting of the classical definition given for triangulated categories (see, \eg, \cite{Bondal1995, Kuz} ). \begin{definition} Let $\C$ be a stable $\infty$-category.
+A \emph{semi-orthogonal decomposition} with $k+1$ classes on $\C$ is the datum of $k+1$ stable $\infty$-subcategories $\C_0$, $\C_1$,\dots, $\C_{k}$ of $\C$ such that \begin{enumerate} \item one has $\C_i\orth \C_h$ for $h<i$ (semi-orthogonality); \item for any object $Y$ in $\C$ there exists a unique $\{\C_i\}$-weaved tower, \ie, a factorization of the initial morphism $0\to Y$ as